 Natural gas pipeline businesses.

 Non-Core businesses are businesses that do not provide value to Enron’s core businesses.
 These primarily are part of Enron’s global assets and broadband services segments.
-Enron has over $8 billion invested in these businesses and the return from these investments is below acceptable rates.
+Enron has approximately $8 billion invested in these businesses and the return from these investments is below acceptable rates.
 Accordingly, Enron is developing a plan to exit these businesses in an orderly fashion.
 Enron expects that the sale of these non-core businesses will generate cash proceeds that will be used to repay debt.
 These businesses are carried on Enron’s books based on a going concern valuation.
 Should the exit strategy, currently being prepared, result in a lower value, then Enron may be required to record related asset writedowns, possibly as early as the fourth quarter of 2001.

 Businesses Under Review are businesses that Enron believes have strong future prospects; however, under the restructuring program, Enron is in the process of looking closely at the capital requirements and near-term growth prospects of these businesses.
 These businesses are primarily Enron’s wholesale businesses outside of power and gas, which include both energy-related and industrial markets activities.
 The in-depth assessment of each of these businesses will be completed very quickly to determine the resources Enron intends to expend in these areas.

 Impact of Recent Events.
 The recent deterioration in Enron’s credit rating has caused a negative impact on Enron’s projected 2001 fourth quarter profitability.
-This is primarily the result of a reduced level of transaction activity by Enron’s trading counterparties, particularly longer-term transactions.
+This is primarily the result of a reduced level of transaction activity by Enron’s trading counterparties, particularly in longer-term transactions.
 It is too early to determine the impact these events will have on Enron’s fourth quarter 2001 operating results.
-Additionally, the fourth quarter of 2001 will likely be negatively impacted by severance costs and other restructuring charges resulting from the repositioning of many of Enron’s businesses consistent with the restructuring plan.
+Additionally, the fourth quarter of 2001 will likely be negatively impacted by severance, restructuring and other charges resulting from the repositioning of many of Enron’s businesses consistent with the restructuring plan, as well as potential writedowns as discussed in Note 8.

 Enron has various financial arrangements which require Enron to maintain specified credit ratings.
-The November 12, 2001 downgrade in Enron’s senior unsecured debt rating to BBB- by Standard & Poor’s has caused a ratings event related to a $690 million note payable that, absent Enron posting collateral, will become a demand obligation on November 26, 2001.
+The November 12, 2001 downgrade in Enron’s senior unsecured debt rating to BBB- by Standard & Poor’s has caused a ratings event related to a $690 million note payable that, absent Enron posting collateral, will become a demand obligation on November 27, 2001.
 See Note 9 for a description of this obligation.
-Consistent with the restructuring plan discussed above, Enron is currently working with the lenders to develop a mutually acceptable amendment to the transaction in order to avoid an early Enron payment obligation.
+Consistent with the restructuring plan discussed above, Enron is currently working with the lenders to develop a mutually acceptable amendment or waiver to the transaction documents in order to avoid an early Enron payment obligation.

-In the event Enron loses its investment grade debt rating together with Enron’s current stock price would cause a Note Trigger Event for which Enron could be required to repay, refinance or cash collateralize additional facilities totaling $3.9 billion, which primarily consist of $2.4 billion of debt in Osprey Trust (Osprey) and $915 million of debt in Marlin Water Trust (Marlin).
-The debt obligations of Marlin and Osprey contain certain Note Trigger Events to protect the note holders.
-For a description of the Marlin and Osprey Trusts, both of which are unconsolidated affiliates, andrelated debt obligations, see Note 8.
-In the event a Note Trigger Event occurs, Enron must either issue equity in an amount sufficient to repay the notes or Enron is obligated toimmediately pay the difference in cash.
+In the event Enron were to lose its investment grade credit rating and Enron’s stock price was below a specified price, a note trigger event would occur.
+This could require Enron to repay, refinance or cash collateralize additional facilities totaling $3.9 billion, which primarily consist of $2.4 billion of debt in Osprey Trust (Osprey) and $915 million of debt in Marlin Water Trust (Marlin).
+In the event such a trigger event occurs and Enron cannot timely issue equity in an amount sufficient to repay the notes or restructure the obligations, Enron is obligated to pay the difference in cash.
+For a description of the Marlin and Osprey Trusts, both of which are unconsolidated affiliates, and the related debt obligations, see Note 8.